mazwat/mazwat.github.io/data-structures-lm.md

 LinkedListNode<Transform> waypoint2Node = linked.Find(GameObject.Find("Waypoint2"));
 waypoints.AddAfter(waypoint2Node,GameObject.Find("SpecialQuest"));
 ```
 LinkedList give you control over where new items are placed in the list.
-For instance using methods like (CLICK) `AddLast`, (CLICK) AddFirst, AddBefore and (CLICK) AddAfter,.
+For instance using methods like `AddLast`, `AddFirst`, `AddBefore` and `AddAfter`.
 You have a wide variety fo methods to control the placement of items.

+#### Addtional Notes on Linked Lists

+-   Linked Lists usually support constant time insertions and deletions in the collection $$O(n)$$
+-   Also perform better than dynamic arrays for moving elements around the collection
+-   This feature means that Linked Lists are a good data structure if you need to sort your data
+-   Main drawback of Linked Lists is that you can’t have direct access to elements in the list, it takes linear time to access

 ## Video Lecture

 ### Part 1